cogawi/resume/resume.md

 ### Structural Design Engineer

-Responsible for part concepts and designs, collaboration with stress analysts, manufacturing engineering, suppliers, and other design groups.
+Took ownership of part concepts and designs, collaboration with stress analysts, manufacturing engineering, suppliers, and other design groups.
 Worked on initial design through production on the 747-8 and 767 tanker, on the wing, tail, and body.

 - Designed aluminum and composite parts, and assemblies large and small.
 Optimized parts for weight and cost without compromising on strength.
 - Used a 3D printer to produce a test tool for the 747 wing panels, to ensure that the wing would be assembled without problems.